barcaroli/QGA/README.md

 The package has been developed in such a way as to permit a complete separation between the “engine”, and the particular problem subject to combinatorial optimization.
-So far, three specific problems have been implemented, namely:
+A number of examples have been implemented,
+namely:

+1.  airlines hubs optimization;
-1.  best stratification of a sampling frame;
+2.  best stratification of a sampling frame;
+3.  clustering;
+4.  knapsack problem;
+5.  maximum of a function;
-2.  traveler salesman problem;
+6.  traveler salesman problem.
-3.  knapsack problem.

 In the “inst/docs” folder, the corresponding examples of applications are contained:

-1. BestStratificationExample.R
+1.  airlines_hubs.R
-2. TravelerSalesmanExample.R
+2. BestStratification.R
-3. KnapsackProblemExample.R
+3.  clustering.R
+4.  knapsack.R
+5.  functionMax.R
+6. TSP.R

+together with the necessary input data.

 Once installed the package, after executing